4221 West Charleston Boulevard,

 The corporation lasted almost forty years before declaring bankruptcy in 1999.
 Although some of the franchises remain, there are sadly very few of the giant genies still out there.
 Where once there were several carpet genies including ones in Long Beach, Concord, Bakersfield, and Downey, now there are perhaps five remaining.
 One is in California located in North Hollywood, while two remain in Nevada located in Las Vegas and Reno.
 The Reno Genie is slightly different and smaller than the original Carpeteria Genie.
 The Reno location opened in 1980 and is actually still a Carpeteria.
 Lastly, at least one genie, possibly two, reside at the American Sign Museum in Cincinnati, Ohio.

-Although it could use a paint job, the North Hollywood Carpeteria Genie is located on Laurel Canyon Boulevard and is still standing over a carpet store called L&S Carpet.
+The North Hollywood Carpeteria Genie is located on Laurel Canyon Boulevard and until recently was still standing over a carpet store called L&S Carpet.
+In 2017, however, Superior Tile moved in, and repainted the genie orange and black.
+The Genie was badly in need of a paint job.

 The Las Vegas Genie has recently been restored, complete with new paint.
 It is located on West Charleston Boulevard and is presiding over a wholesale flooring store.